 Usually you don't have to create a config file yourself.
 As distributed, the lircd.conf.d contains a file devinput.lircd.dist.
 This can be used by renaming it to devinput.lircd.conf.
-There is also a generic devinput file available using irdb-get find devinput.
+If required, the config file can be re-generated using lirc-make-devinput.

 This driver uses /dev/input/event0 as its input device per default.
 You should provide the correct device as --device parameter on the lircd and irrecord command line.

 Sometimes the input device mapping changes between system reboots.
-In that case you are also able to specify the correct input device by its name or physical location by preceding the desired value with name= or phys=.
+In that case it is possible to specify the correct input device by its name or physical location by preceding the desired value with name= or phys=.
 See the Configuration Guide.

 In simple setups, where there is just one device available (i. e., there is just a single /sys/class/rc/rc0 directory) the device can be given as auto.